 the summer of 2020 involving new tees, new bunkers (converted to Capillary Concrete)

 and new TifEagle greens.
-The revised Coral Creek layout is scheduled to reopen
+The revised Coral Creek layout reopened

 The Coral Creek Club is fantastic track amid scenic surroundings.
 A Fazio design, it first opened in 2000.
 Unfortunately, it had some financial struggles and was closed briefly in 2003 but appears to have turned the corner and is doing very well.
 I only say that because it claims both George Bush as members and the voice over video narrative is done by Jim Nantz.
 Not sure how I was able to get a tee time and after submitting to a dozen questions at the security gate recognized that I had fooled them again!